Certificate IV in Screen and Media CUA41225, CRICOS Code: 119280K

 Total number of units = 13

-• 4 core units
+• 4 core units plus9 elective units of which:

 All electives chosen must contribute to a valid, industry-supported vocational outcome.